apache/causeway-site/content/core/dynamic-layouts.md

         public Long getVersionSequence() { ... }

         ...
     }

-defines three property (or member) groups, "General", "Detail" and "Misc"; "General" is the default if no `name` attribute is specified.
+This defines three property (or member) groups, "General", "Detail" and "Misc"; "General" is the default if no `name` attribute is specified.
 Properties in the same member group are rendered together, as a fieldset.

 In addition, actions can optionally be associated (rendered close to) either properties or actions.
 This is done by overloading the `@MemberOrder`'s `name` attribute, holding the value of the property or collection.